tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `id`

-This is the unique identifier, the primary key, of the account.
+`id` is a unique, client-defined identifier for the account.

-As an example, you might use a UUID (encoded as an integer) that ties the account back to a row in a SQL database.
+The `id` should be a UUID.

 Constraints:

 * Type is 128-bit unsigned integer (16 bytes)
-* Must not be zero or `2^128 - 1`
+* Must not be zero or `2^128 - 1` (the highest 128-bit unsigned integer).
-* Must be unique
+* Must not conflict with an another account.

 ### `user_data`